Fisher Creek

 Fisher Creek is a 13.8 mi stream that flows northwesterly through the Coyote Valley in southern Santa Clara County, California, United States.
-It is tributary to the largest freshwater wetland in Santa Clara County, Laguna Seca, a seasonal lake important to groundwater recharge.
+It is a tributary to the largest freshwater wetland in Santa Clara County, Laguna Seca, a seasonal lake important to groundwater recharge.
 From Laguna Seca, Fisher Creek was connected to Coyote Creek by an artificial channel.

 History

 Fisher Creek is named for Captain William James Fisher, one of the earliest American settlers in Santa Clara County, who was born July 25, 1810, in Boston, Massachusetts, and went to sea at age 13.
 He lived for some years in Lower California before buying Rancho Laguna Seca in 1845.
 In 1834, he married Señorita Liberata Ceseña, a native of Lower California and had four children.
 Fisher died April 5, 1850.
 In February 1846, Captain John Frémont on his third expedition, established camp at Fisher's Rancho Laguna Seca.
 From there Frémont went on to briefly hoist the American flag on then Gavilan Peak, now Fremont Peak.

 Fisher Creek's historical terminus, Laguna Seca, was also known as Laguna de San Benvenuto.
 The Rancho Laguna Seca Mexican land grant was given in 1834 by Governor José Figueroa to Juan Alvires.
 "Laguna Seca" means "Dry Lake" in Spanish, and refers to the seasonal lake, Laguna Seca.

 In October 2020 the Santa Clara Valley Habitat Agency acquired a 1860 acre portion of the Tilton Ranch, which extends northwards from Willow Springs Creek, the likely primary headwaters of Fisher Creek.
 The ranch was initially acquired by Howard Tilton in 1917.
 In about one year the property will be transferred to the Santa Clara Valley Open Space Authority.